simedis/godot-blender-exporter/README.md

 which is used for the Travis builds.
 If you think your blender version is adequate, the hash (visble in the upper right of blender's splash screen) should be `5bd8ac9abfa`.
-The exporter itself should run on all modern versions of blender, but the output may differ slightly.
+The exporter itself should run on all modern versions of blender, but the output may differ slightly (vertex iteration order).
+If you have this blender version with a different executable name, you can run `scons BLENDER=path/to/blender`

 ## License